 Gluten free pantry items are an essential part of learning how to eat gluten free.
-If you are gluten-free or someone you love is gluten-free, here are the essential gluten-free pantry staples and kitchen equipment you want to have on hand.
+If you are gluten-free or someone you love is gluten-free, here are the essential gluten-free pantry staples and kitchen equipment I have, and I talk about how to use them in your cooking and baking.

 (*This post contains affiliate links for the gluten free ingredients and equipment I use in my kitchen.
 I use affiliate links.
 This means I earn a small commission on items purchased through my links.
 This doesn’t affect the price you pay. )